ndlarsen/ndlarsen.github.io/_posts/2020-11-01-running-an-application-on-boot-on-a-linux-based-system.md

 [Install]
 WantedBy=multi-user.target
 ```
 This is the simple version.
 Additional options are available.
-After this you should reload systemd service difinitions and enable the service:
+After this you should reload systemd service definitions and enable the service:
 ```
 systemctrl daemon-reload
 ```